Georgia and its Music

 Georgian music is enriched with the achievements of European music but has never been cut from its national roots.
 It retained its unique characteristic features until the present.

 In Georgian culture, polyphonic singing has been preserved as a vital part of the national identity.
 Georgian polyphonic tradition is likely to be older than that of Western Europe.
 In Georgia, it is primarily the men who do the singing.
 A typical Georgian song is sung a cappella by men, in three voices.
 However, occasionally the string instruments and panduri are used as accompaniment.
-In 2003 Georgian Church issued an ordinance according to which no more then three voice polyphony is eligible for official praying in churches and during official ceremonies.
+In 2003 Georgian Church issued an ordinance according to which no more than three-voice polyphony is eligible for official praying in churches and during official ceremonies.
 The chords are also the subject to be taken into account and singers are asked to avoid modern and innovative harmonic language.
 According to existing opinion, the Georgian Church tries to preserve the old traditions and unique musical language of Georgian chants which are hundreds of years old.

 Polyphonic singing has always had its natural place in Georgian social life, both at festivities and at work.
 Today, the most common forum for the tradition is the dining table.
 Not only at banquets, but also in common restaurants, one may here a company of gentlemen singing a beautiful song in chorus.
 Many Georgian ensembles pass on the tradition in concert form as well.